 Default Repayment Features

 When a person fails to repay a loan, it gets the status of default.
-In case of payday loans, this is even more serious as it takes a quite short time for the things to get pretty bad.
+In the case of payday loans, this is even more serious as it takes a quite short time for things to get pretty bad.

 Payday loans are expensive unsecured loans that are recommended to apply in emergency situations when cash is needed urgently; otherwise, it can ruin your financial state very easily.

 - Things are a bit easier for the residents of the states where payday loans are restricted by usury caps and lenders are not allowed to charge more than the stated amount of APR.

 - The policy of these states indicates that all the attempts to make a borrower repay a defaulted loan will be illegal, provided that interest rates do not comply with the law.
 The loan gets void and a lender will be eligible to get just the principal loan amount.

 - In some states, the law presupposes that a borrower should follow an installment plan, in case all the roll-over periods have come to an end and a borrower claims unable to repay.
 One of the options is to apply for an Extended Payment Plan.

 Provided that a payday lender is a member of the CFSA (Community Financial Services Association of America), there is no way for them to make a customer repay by force.
 Members of CFSA are not allowed any such practices and you can have the time of the next 4 payday loan terms for repayment.
 However, it should be taken into consideration that the application for an Extended Payment Plan can be executed only once in a given year for each lender.
 Plus, state laws should be taken into consideration.

 For those lenders that are not members of the

 For more information, it is helpful to check the website of the local attorney general.